Updated on 16th September 2024

 Licenses and Permits

-The majority of consumer goods imported from China do not require import licenses or permits.
+The majority of consumer goods imported from China do not require import licences or permits.
 But there are strict restrictions on the importation of certain chemicals, equipment, plants, and livestock.

 You can use the Australian Government’s Biosecurity database to check the import conditions for your goods.